UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/output_interpretation.md

 ## Taxonomic Analysis

 **File:** `taxa-bar-plots.qzv`
+**Purpose:** Displays the taxonomic composition of samples at multiple classification levels.

 **Interpretation:**
 - Visualizes the relative abundance of taxa at different **taxonomic levels** (domain to species).